Head of the Group for nano and biotechnological applications

 She joined the Faculty of electrical engineering in 1998 and Faculty of Medicine in 2015.

-My current field of work includes different areas of biomedicine, biotechnology and nanotechnology.
-I was PI of several interdisciplinary research projects, the results were published in 46 SCI papers, with over 1000 citations.
+Her current field of work includes different areas of biomedicine, biotechnology and nanotechnology.
+She was PI of several interdisciplinary research projects, the results were published in 54 SCI papers, with over 1000 citations.

 The research of our group can be divided in the three segments:

-- Research of cancer cells metabolic pathways and related mechanisms in vitro on different cancer cell models.
-We analyze the effects of nutrient availability and different modulators of cellular metabolism (e.g. metformin) and analyze cell migration, viability and cell signaling with the final focus on translation of the results into clinical environment.
+- Research of cancer cells and immune cells metabolic pathways and related mechanisms on different in vitro models.
+We analyze the effects of nutrient availability and different modulators of cellular metabolism with focus on anchorage independent growth of cancer cells in relation to cancerogenesis.
+In field of immunometabolism we explore metabolic pathways of macrophages and T lymphocytes.

 - Biotechnology applications with electroporation method – gene electrotransfer/silencing from in vitro to 3D in vitro tissue models, uptake of small molecules and gene silencing from tumor to primary human cells.

-- Development of magnetic nanoparticles and nanotoxicology; aim is to develop nanoparticles (NP) for biomedical applications (cancer therapy, cell labelling), development of nanoparticle carrier system for drug delivery in urothelial cancer therapy, analysis of NP uptake mechanisms and cytotoxicity in relation with immune response analysis.
-Development of protocols for assessment of long-term nanotoxicity and immunogenicy of nanoparticles.
+- Development of magnetic nanoparticles and nanotoxicology; development of nanoparticles for biomedical applications (cell labeling, tracking), development of nanoparticle carrier system for drug delivery in urothelial cancer therapy, analysis of NP uptake mechanisms and cytotoxicity in relation with immune response analysis and protein corona composition.

-Mentor of five PhD student and several masters and graduate student in different fields from biology to biochemistry.
+Mentor of six PhD student and several masters and graduate student in different fields from biology to biochemistry.

 Collaboration with industry